LeeCampbell/IntroToRx/content/08_Partitioning.md

 }
 ```

-It may be an interesting exercise to try implementing other time shifting methods, like `Sample` or `Throttle`, with `Window`.
+You might find it to be an interesting exercise to try implementing other time shifting methods, like `Sample` or `Throttle`, with `Window`.

 We've seen a few useful ways to spread a single stream of items across multiple output sequences, using either data-driven grouping criteria, or time-based chunking with either `Buffer` or `Window`.
 In the next chapter, we'll look at operators that can combine together data from multiple streams.